 Who can apply?

 The organisation responsible for putting on the performance, and for ensuring the safety and wellbeing of the children taking part, must apply.
 There must be no reduction in safeguarding arrangements.

-Any type of organisation can apply; it doesn’t matter if they are a professional company, amateur group, stage or broadcast - as long as no payment (other than expenses) is made for the child to take part.
+Any type of organisation can apply; it does not matter if they are a professional company, amateur group, stage or broadcast - as long as no payment and no time is taken off school.

-BOPAs are issued by the local authority where the performance is taking place.
+The local authority issues BOPAs where the performance is taking place.

 What needs to be considered?